DanielBMarkham/Info-Ops3/manuscript/chapter05.md

 *Dialectical execution errors happen constantly and good social groups are able to recognize and recover from them with no time or energy lost.
 Bad social groups may not even be able to recognize them as they happen.*

-## Sev 4: Non-Dialectical Execution Errors
+## You Made a Mistake - Logic Errors

 *You've made some craftsmanship errors in the work you're doing.*